smguilia/overview-1/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## New invitation flow for existing {{site.data.keyword.Bluemix_notm}} users
+{: #new-invitation-flow}

+New as of: 01 June 2021

+To enhance security and user protection, {{site.data.keyword.Bluemix}} now requires all users to accept an invitation in order to become an active user within a new account.
+The new invitation flow has an impact only on inviting existing {{site.data.keyword.Bluemix}} users.
+Previously, existing users were being automatically onboarded to each new account as they were invited.
+After this change, these users need to accept an invitation in their notifications, by email, or by using the CLI to onboard to a new account.

+To accept invitations in the CLI, existing members of {{site.data.keyword.Bluemix}} must use the [**`ibmcloud login`**](/docs/cli?topic=cli-ibmcloud_cli#accept-invitation-to-join-a-new-account-) command.
+They need to target the account that they are invited to join and use the new `--accept` flag.

+As an account administrator, you might want to remind your users to accept these invitations.
+{: note}

 ## Support for third-party virtual server images with Terraform
 {: #support-vsi-image}